How to Carry Sleeping Bag on a Backpack

 Place it on top of the backpack by closing the lid and cinching it down through the top straps

 This technique is best for thermal sleeping bags which are usually heavier.
 Placing a heavy item on top of the rest distributes the weight of the item to the entire body and will concentrate it to your middle or lower back.
 It also supports your balance.

 Tie it at the bottom

 In case you find yourself unable to fit your sleeping bag inside or on top of your backpack, you can opt to tie it below your bag.
-Although this is a practical idea, tying your sleeping bag at the bottom of the backpack will break the overall balance of the bag and may affect your stature during your walk.
-It will also not protect the sleeping bag from dirt or moisture.
+Make sure you have a cover for your sleeping bag because if not, it will not be protected from dirt or moisture.
 There is also a tendency for it to become loose along the trail and dangle back and forth while you walk.